supervisely/developer-portal/app-development/advanced/mlops-workflow-integration.md

 ### Labeling Job

-This method is used to add a card that indicates the application has created a labeling job with the result of its work.
+This method is used to add a card that indicates the application either uses a labeling job as a data source or creates a job as a result of its work.

 ```python
 api.app.workflow.add_input_job(...)